-Governors and trustees should take part in online safety training/awareness sessions, with particular importance for the governor whose role incorporates child protection.
+Governors and Trustees should take part in online safety training/awareness sessions, with particular importance for the governor whose role incorporates child protection.
 This may be offered in a number of ways:

-- Attendance at training provided by the Local Authority/National Governors Association or other relevant organisation. - Participation in school training/information sessions for staff or parents (this may include attendance at assemblies/lessons). - Online training through an accredited provider.

-• Participation in training sessions held at the Local Governing Body Meeting.
+- Attendance at training provided by the Local Authority/National Governors Association or other relevant organisation. - Participation in school training/information sessions for staff or parents (this may include attendance at assemblies/lessons). - Online training through an accredited provider. - Participation in training sessions held at the Local Governing Body Meeting.

-14 Technical Strategy
+14 Technica Strategy

-- 14.1 There will be regular discussions and audits of the safety and security of Academy technical systems through the weekly IT management meetings. - 14.2 Servers, wireless systems and cabling are securely located and physical access restricted. - 14.3 All users have clearly defined access rights to Academy technical systems and devices. - 14.4 All users (in some primary contexts a shared log in is used initially) will be provided with a username and secure password.
-Users are responsible for the security of their username and password. - 14.5 Internet access is filtered for all users.
-Illegal content (e.g. child abuse images) is filtered by the broadband or filtering provider.
-The Trust will also establish appropriate levels of filtering to ensure students are safe from terrorist and extremist material.
-Content lists are regularly updated and internet use is logged and monitored. - 14.6 The Trust uses an intelligent system to monitor internet usage which responds to patterns of behaviour and intelligently scans pages for inappropriate content. - 14.7 Staff and students can request for filters to be taken off specific sites, where technical staff will assess suitability and escalate to senior staff if needed. - 14.8 The Trust has enhanced/differentiated user-level filtering with different restrictions for user groups, e.g. staff, boarders etc. - 14.9 Federation technical staff regularly monitor and record the activity of users on the Trust's technical systems and users are made aware of this in HR5 ICT Acceptable Use Policy.
+- 14.1 There will be regular discussions and audits of the safety and security of Trust technical systems through the weekly IT management meetings. - 14.2 Servers, wireless systems and cabling are securely located and physical access restricted. - 14.3 All users have clearly defined access rights to the setting's technical systems and devices. - 14.4 The Trust uses an intelligent system to monitor internet usage which responds to patterns of behaviour and intelligently scans pages for inappropriate content. - 14.5 Federation technical staff regularly monitor and record the activity of users on the Trust's technical systems and users are made aware of this in HR5 ICT Acceptable Use Policy. - 14.6 An agreed procedure is in place for the provision of temporary access of "guests" (e.g. trainee teachers, supply teachers, visitors) onto the Trust systems. - 14.7 Staff and pupils are restricted from downloading executable files and installing programmes on school devices.